masterdungeon/Selenium-Webdriver/README.md

-# Selenium-Webdriver-
+# Selenium-Webdriver
-Script to open a browser,login in social sites and post automatically using Selenium Webdriver
+Script to open a browser, log in to social sites and post automatically using Selenium Webdriver